kcrary/istari/docs/definitions.md

 arguments (`a`, in the example) implicitly, and the strip functions take all but the last argument implicitly.

-To perform strong induction over the subterm order with these tools:
+To perform strong induction over the subterm order using these tools:

 1. strip the induction variable, obtaining a skeleton,